opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   Remarks:

   - UTC\_TIMESTAMP can be identified by keywords.
 In this case, parentheses are not required.
 The effect is the same as that of the UTC\_TIMESTAMP() function without parameters.
+  - The returned `DATETIME` result does not display 0 at the end of the decimal part.

   Example:
   ```sql